WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 Here are some of the recurring projects and new projects we are working on:

+### schex Bioconductor - Research - Software Engineering
+This project helps with understanding what could be streamlined when maintaining software packages for the popular Bioconductor community.
+For more details see [schex Bioconductor project](students-schex).

 ### Imaging - Research - Data Science or Data Engineering
 This project helps with the current work around automated processing of images from microscopes to the High Performance Compute.
 For more details see [Imaging project](student-imaging).